dotnet/csharplang/proposals/extensions.md

 # Extension types

+TODO2 problem with lookup rules on implicit extensions (will run into ambiguous
+    lookups in implicit extension scenarios)
 TODO2 roles are disallowed as `this` parameter types
 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters
+TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 Event with an associated instance field (error) TODO2 No duplicate base extensions
+TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Spec poison attributes (ExtensionMarker and CompilerFeature)

 ## Summary
 [summary]: #summary